abinit/abinit/doc/tutorial/tdepes.md

 _EIG.nc, _DDB, EIGR2D.nc and EIGI2D.nc files, with 8 q-points.
 As for the $\Gamma$ calculation of the previous section, we will rely on three datasets for each q-point.
 This permits a well-structured set of calculations, although there is some redundancy.
-Indeed, the first of these dataset will correspond to an unperturbed ground-state calculation identical for all q.
+Indeed, the first of these datasets will correspond to an unperturbed ground-state calculation identical for all q.
 It is done very quickly because the converged wavefunctions are already available.
 The second dataset will correspond to a non-self-consistent ground-state calculation at k+q (it is also quick thanks to previously available wavefunctions), and the third dataset will correspond to the DFPT calculations at k+q (this is the CPU intensive part) .

-So, compared to the first run in this lesson, we have replaced
+So, compared to the first run in this lesson, we have to replace

-    ndtset 3  ==>  ndtset 24 udtset 8 3
+    ndtset 3     by      ndtset 24 udtset 8 3

-in the input file [[tests/tutorespfn/Input/tdepes_3.in]], and adjusted accordinagly all input variables that were dataset-dependent.
+in the input file [[tests/tutorespfn/Input/tdepes_3.in]], and adjusted accordingly all input variables that were dataset-dependent.

 {% dialog tests/tutorespfn/Input/tdepes_3.in %}